geek212/python-tutorial-/README.md

-Python is frist language this scripts are my learning methods
+Python is My frist language this scripts are my learning methods

 The source which i used for learning_python is Google,youtube,also books in pdf fromat it was not easy to self_learn cozz knowledge is distributed u have to fliterd and sort it